microsoft/verona/docs/sophia-opsem.md

 typeof(χ, PTrue) = P.primitives(Bool)
 typeof(χ, PFalse) = P.primitives(Bool)
 typeof(χ, ι) = χ.metadata(ι).type
-typeof(χ, 𝕗) = // ?? what is type of function? do we need to actually have a function type [t*] -> {return : , raise: , throw :}?, or should this error? typeof(χ, PNone) = P.primitives(TNone)
+typeof(χ, 𝕗) = // ?? what is type of function? do we need to actually have a function type [T*] -> {return : , raise: , throw :}?, or should this error? typeof(χ, PNone) = P.primitives(TNone)
 //typetest (T₀,T₁) Checks whether T₀ is of type T₁ typetest(T₀,None) = False //Need these to deal with function types that could be empty